Psyphantys -

 The Physical Interaction

-The primary interaction happens through the buttons placed on top of the device.
-Designed for two users, one set controls the frequencies transmitted to the plate while the other adds sound effects, allowing each participant to influence the system in a different way.
-These buttons are connected to touch sensors with distinct settings, ensuring that every gesture produces a unique sonic and visual response.
+The primary interaction takes place through two sets of buttons on the top surface, designed for dual participation.
+One user controls the frequencies transmitted to the plate, while the other adds sound effects — creating a layered, collaborative exchange.
+Each button is connected to a touch sensor with distinct settings, ensuring that every gesture produces a unique sonic and visual response.

-A second layer of interaction introduces a more ritualistic dimension: users insert material into the machine, choosing both the type and the quantity.
-These choices directly shape the patterns formed on the vibrating plate, and the material can later be collected and reused.
-The final output is both auditory and visual—participants actively shape the emitted sound as well as the shifting figures that emerge, making the experience a continuous dialogue between touch, vibration, and form.
+A second layer introduces a ritualistic dimension: participants insert material into the machine, choosing both type and quantity.
+These choices directly influence the patterns formed on the vibrating plate, and the material can later be collected and reused.
+The result is a continuous dialogue between touch, vibration, and form — an experience that is both auditory and visual.

 The Code

-My role focused on coding the interaction layer: programming the touch sensors, defining how each button triggers specific frequencies or sound effects, and shaping the system’s real‑time responses.
-I also contributed to the logic that drives the visual patterns, ensuring that sound, vibration, and user input remain tightly connected.
+My role focused on building the interaction layer.
+I programmed the touch sensors, defined how each button triggered specific frequencies or sound effects, and shaped the system’s real‑time responses.
+I also contributed to the logic that drives the visual patterns, ensuring that sound, vibration, and user input remained tightly interconnected.

 The Exhibition at Saceba

-We installed the interactive piece on the third floor of the now disused Saceba factory, which is situated in Morbio Inferiore (Ticino, CH).
-We aimed at placing it in a dim, secluded corner that enhanced its atmosphere.
-The device sat on a table draped in black fabric, accompanied by candles and black and red sand to reinforce the ritualistic quality of the experience.
+Psyphantys was installed on the third floor of the disused Saceba cement factory in Morbio Inferiore (Ticino, CH).
+We placed the piece in a dim, secluded corner to heighten its atmosphere, letting the industrial silence amplify the work’s ritualistic tone.
+The device rested on a table draped in black fabric, surrounded by candles and black and red sand — elements that reinforced the sense of an encounter with something both mechanical and otherworldly.

 Selected Works